VictoriaChoy/victoriachoy.github.io/README.md

 ![mobile monkey](https://user-images.githubusercontent.com/109213222/179360441-f9b9ae98-367c-4f09-ae0a-982eb9430ef6.JPG)

-2D Shapes Developed into 3D Projects (3-5 years old): This project was for an unit of 2D shapes.
-In order for preschoolers to inquire about the shapes with a hands-on approach, I developed the project connecting with their prior knowledge of flowers, arts, handicraft (wind chime), and robot toys.
+2D Shapes Developed into 3D Projects (3-5 years old): This project was for an unit of 2D shapes from _Journeys_ , a famous reading program for grades K-6 published by Houghton Mifflin Harcourt.
+In order for preschoolers to inquire about the shapes and their attributes with a hands-on approach, I developed the projects as a models for students to talk about what they could build with the shapes, connecting with their prior knowledge of flowers, arts, handicraft (wind chime), and robot toys.

 ![3d shapes](https://user-images.githubusercontent.com/109213222/179360363-0ab0b4bf-2188-42a3-82ce-cb016e50fda6.JPG)